huggingface/huggingface-llama-recipes/gradio_demos/README.md

 ## Usage

 To start a Gradio demo, open the Jupyter notebook of your choice and execute the cells.
-Each notebook will launch a Gradio interface, allowing you to interact with the Llama models.
+Each notebook will launch a Gradio interface, allowing you to interact with the LLaMA models.

 ## Available Demos

 Below is a list of the available Gradio demos in this folder:

-- **Chatbot**: An interactive chatbot powered by Llama models.
+- **Chatbot**: Engage in interactive conversations using Llama models.
-- **Code Generation**: Generate code snippets using CodeLlama models.
-- **Sentiment Analysis**: Analyze the sentiment of text inputs.
+- **Sentiment Analysis**: Analyze the sentiment of user inputs.
-- **Translation**: Translate text between different languages.
 - **Summarization**: Summarize long texts into concise summaries.